renovatebot/renovate/docs/usage/config-migration.md

 # Config Migration

+The developers may need to rename user-facing configuration options.
+For example to:

+- Use a better name for a config option, preset or concept
+- Make a experimental configuration option officially supported

+When this happens, the developers write "config migration" code to tell Renovate the old name and the new name.

+When Renovate runs, it silently swaps old terms for new terms.
+By default, Renovate does _not_ update the terms in your Renovate configuration file!

+### Enabling config migration pull requests

+Renovate can create a config migration pull request, that updates old terms in your configuration file.
-Config migration is necessary when Renovate's configuration options are updated.
-Users can enable automatic config migration pull requests by setting the [configMigration](./configuration-options.md#configmigration) option to `true`.
+To enable config migration pull request from Renovate, set the [`configMigration`](./configuration-options.md#configmigration) config option to `true`.

-While this feature is disabled by default, we strongly recommend enabling it to prevent unexpected behavior due to outdated configurations.
-Keeping your config up-to-date can significantly reduce debugging time for both users and maintainers when issues arise.

-Here are the possible scenarios related to config migration:
+Config migration PRs are disabled by default.
+But we _strongly_ recommend you enable config migration PRs, because:

+- the config migration PR "tells" you something changed
+- up-to-date terms help you search the Renovate documentation
+- up-to-date terms help you, and us, debug problems quicker

+## Config migration scenarios

+The scenarios for config migration are:

+- No config migration needed
+- Config migration needed, and enabled
+- Config migration needed, but disabled
+- Config migration needed, but there is a closed migration PR

-1. **No config migration needed**
+### No config migration needed

 Renovate takes no action.

-2. **Config migration needed and enabled**
+### Config migration needed, and enabled

-   Renovate creates a Config Migration PR and adds a link to it at the top of the Dependency Dashboard issue (if enabled).
+Renovate will:

+1. Create a Config Migration PR
+1. If the Dependency Dashboard issue is enabled: Renovate puts a link to the Config Migration PR on the dashboard

 3. **Config migration needed but disabled**